Ueno Area

 MAP

-…unless you’re in the market for some smelly dried squid tentacles to entertain your home country’s customs officials upon re-entry, I’d be very surprised if you can find a Made In Japan tag on anything sold in Ameyoko
+Ameya-yokocho might have been a great place to experience a shitamachi market street twenty years ago, but the Koshinzuka Street Market and the Nakamise Shopping Street leading up to Sensō-ji Temple in Asakusa are about a thousand times more authentic these days.
+Unless you’re in the market for some smelly dried squid tentacles to entertain your home country’s customs officials upon re-entry, I’d be very surprised if you can find a Made In Japan tag on anything sold in Ameyoko.

 Transformer toys that turn into bullet trains…

-…old-fashioned robot things that light up…
+old-fashioned robot things that light up…

-…lots and lots of strange Japanese character toys…
+lots and lots of only-in-Japan character toys…

 Jonelle Patrick writes novels set in Japan, produces the monthly e-magazine Japanagram, and blogs at Only In Japan and The Tokyo Guide I Wish I’d Had

-Leave a Reply
+Leave a comment